-The forest is the therapist, the guide opens the doors.
-A Forest Therapy Guide gently offers a path to the present moment and to deeper levels of attentiveness to the gifts of nature.
-A specific sequence of invitations helps us shift from our chronically stressed state of coping with the demands of modern life, to a place of calm awareness.
-There, we can make meaning of our lives and new insights and healing can arise.
+A Forest Therapy Guide gently offers a path to awaken to the gifts of nature.
+A specific sequence of invitations helps us shift from our stressed state brought on by the demands of modern life, to a place of calm aliveness, where healing and new insights can arise.

 What to Expect

 A walk is 1.5 to 3 hrs long.
-It's not a workout.
 We move slowly and pause often.
 The guide offers "invitations" to help you rest your mind, slow down, and awaken your senses to each moment unfolding around and within you.
 Participants branch out for short explorations, solo or in pairs, and then circle up and have an opportunity to share stories.
-We end with snacks and tea made with plants from the trail we've been walking.
+We close our time together with wild-crafted tea, from plants on the trail where we've been walking.